mxagar/data_science_udacity/04_ExperimentalDesign_RecSys/DSND_ExperimentalDesign_RecSys.md

 However, SVD is limited, because it requires the user-item matrix to be completely filled; a better, newer version is [FunkSVD](https://annie-wangliu.medium.com/funksvd-math-code-prediction-and-validation-4842bfaa219e), which won the [1M Netflix prize](https://en.wikipedia.org/wiki/Netflix_Prize) in 2006 and is the most used method in the industry.

-Also, check my notes of the Andrew Ng lectures, because he achieves matrix factorization (not SVD) even with not completely filled matrices!
+Also, check my notes of the Andrew Ng lectures, because he achieves matrix factorization (not really SVD, because only 2 matrices are obtained) even with not completely filled matrices using a similar technique as FunkSVD!
+I think it is actually the same technique...

 Lecture videos: